-If you don't have active termite protection for your West Palm Beach home or business, we strongly recommend that you learn how to identify termite activity, at the very least.
-While it can be difficult to confirm the presence of live termites within a structure, knowing the following quick ways to tell if you have termites could save you from more costly repairs.
+If you don't have active termite protection for your West Palm Beach, FL home or business, we strongly recommend that you learn how to identify termite activity, at the very least.
+While it can be difficult to confirm the presence of live termites within a structure, knowing the following quick ways to inspect for termites could save you from more costly termite damage repairs.

 The skin of a subterranean termite worker requires moisture.
 This is one of the reasons these termites stay hidden from view as they feed on your home.
 It is also why they create tubes up the sides of foundation walls.